dive0/c-sharp-unity-independent-study/entries/entry-6.md

 # Entry 6: Animation And Adding NPCs

 ## Recap
 In the previous entry, I talked about what I learned about creating animations for my character.
-In this entry, I will talk about the animations I creating and adding NPCs to the game by downloading models from the asset store.
+In this entry, I will talk about the animations I created and adding NPCs to the game by downloading models from the asset store.

 ## Character Animation
 The model that my partner sent me can't be animated since the limbs will not move.
 I downloaded a robot model for me to test how to animate.
 I animated the robot's right leg incorrectly, so it looks weird.

 When I get the actual character model from my partner, I will be able to have a clear idea of how I want to animate it.

 ![text](https://github.com/dive0/c-sharp-unity-independent-study/blob/master/images/character_animation.gif)
 ![text](https://github.com/dive0/c-sharp-unity-independent-study/blob/master/images/Animate_character.png)